intel/llvm/sycl/doc/KernelParameterPassing.md

 are passed to the `init` functions executed on the device, which results in the reassembly of the SYCL object in a form usable on the device.

 There is one other aspect of code generation.
-An “integration header” is generated for use during host compilation.
+An "integration header" is generated for use during host compilation.
 This header file contains entries for each kernel.
 Among the items it defines is a table of sizes and offsets of the